 - Everyone approved for a campus visit must fill out the COVID-19 health-screening questionnaire each day just prior to coming to campus.
 Vendors can request a hard copy of the questionnaire from Facilities Coordinator Glen Seymour.
 Students need to show their professor they completed the health screening.

-- Faculty can pick up materials from offices with permission from Acting Associate Dean Antonella Sciortino, but may not work in their offices this semester.
+- Faculty can pick up materials from offices with permission from Interim Associate Dean Antonella Sciortino, but may not work in their offices this semester.

 When visiting campus, you must:

 - Wear a face covering that covers your mouth and nose

 - Bring a personal size container of gel sanitizer to campus

 - Wash hands with soap and water in restroom prior to hybrid class

 - Strictly adhere to social distancing rules, maintaining 6 feet between you and another person.

 - Strictly comply with all applicable COVID-19-related federal and state laws, directives, and orders